October 21, 2024

 Workers’ compensation is insurance coverage provided by employers to all full-time and part-time employees.
 Unlike healthcare insurance that you can elect to purchase through your employer’s program as part of your benefits package, workers’ comp is offered to all employees from their first day on the job.

 If you suffer an injury or illness caused by performing your job duties, you can file a worker’s compensation claim to receive benefits that cover your medical bills and lost wages.
 Most businesses need to provide workers’ comp coverage to their employees.
 Florida mandates this coverage for any company in the construction industry that has more than one employee.
 For non-construction companies, any business with more than 4 employees that are either full or part-time must have this coverage.
 In the agricultural industry, there must be more than 6 regular workers or 12 seasonal workers employed.
+Construction workers face unique risks on the job.
+Learn more about construction accident claims in Florida and how workers’ comp intersects with third-party liability.

 Only a few types of companies are exempt, but for the vast majority, this coverage is required by law and must be available in the event of a work injury.
 You may have noticed signage in your workplace posted with information about your employer’s workers’ comp program.